luiz1361/catv/README.md

 <details>
 <summary>Where are flashcards stored?</summary>
-In a local SQLite database.
+Flashcards are stored in a local SQLite database file located at <code>~/.catv/flashcards.db</code>.
 </details>

 <details>